Best Trucks Of 2021: Ranked By Activity And Size

 Seating: 3 – 6 seats

 The 2021 Ford F-150 offers eight models, six engines and single and double cab options, making it one of the most customizable pickup trucks available.
 It’s the highest-selling pickup truck of all time, and the 2021 model has received numerous awards, including Green Truck of the Year by Green Car Journal, Truck of the Year by the Detroit Free Press and additional accolades from Kelley Blue Book and Edmunds.com.
-The F-150 is the United States’ best-selling full-size truck for 44 years.
+The F-150 is one of the best selling vehicles in America, holding the title of the best-selling full-size truck for 44 years.

 Advanced safety features include: